Dallas Child Custody Lawyers

 Possessory Conservatorship

 If a parent is designated as the exclusive managing conservator, the other parent is often assigned the role of possessory conservator.
 In cases where a nonparent is designated as the sole managing conservator, both parents are typically given the status of possessory conservators.
-Even though they might not make the final decisions, possessory conservators maintain the same rights as parents.
+Even though they might not make the final decisions, possessory conservators maintain many of the same rights as parents.

 For experienced guidance, reach out to a Dallas child custody and conservatorship lawyer from DebnamRust, P.C..
 Contact us via online form or call (214) 758-8681 to secure an appointment.